philippkeller/blog-random-howtos/source/_posts/Tutorial-Django-on-Appengine-using-Google-Cloud-SQL.md

 ---

 ![](https://lh5.googleusercontent.com/-lX6aq3qvV50/UOC0ONuosVI/AAAAAAAAMUE/Q_occPtbmnQ/s230/Untitled-1.png)
 Google is running an [introductory trial for Cloud SQL that runs since Nov 2012 until June 1, 2013](https://developers.google.com/cloud-sql/docs/billing#intro_trial).
-That&rsquo;s the right hour to test Django on Google App Engine.
+That's the right hour to test Django on Google App Engine.
 No need to mess around with their non relational datastore.
 Just use their MySQL 5.5 in the cloud.

 Hence I decided to give it a try and documented all into a very complete tutorial how to start a Django 1.4 project running on &ldquo;Google App Engine&rdquo;.
 <!-- more -->